IOVA Allocator

 spinlock_t lock; /* protects depot */

-unsigned long depot_size;
+unsigned int depot_size;

 struct iova_magazine *depot; /* singly-linked list of depot magazines */